phoenix256/appFramework/README.md

 # appframework
 Framework for easy and fast Android Development

-You can quickly add framework into your application with this three easy step:
+You can quickly add this framework into your application with this three easy step:

 1) Open Android Studio Terminal tab and type: